tablexi/nucore-open/doc/coding_standards.md

 run rubocop or do another large stylistic update, give it a separate commit, or even its own PR if the changes are significant enough.

-Views are not rubocoped, nor are Rails-specific cops inside of engines, so try to follow the same style guidelines.
+Views are not Rubocopped, nor are Rails-specific cops inside of engines, so try to follow the same style guidelines.

 * Use Ruby 1.9 hash syntax